Karen Middleton is a fiber artist whose work embodies the depth and skill of an artisan, as well as the intentionality and care of a craftsperson.

-Karen can usually be found in her creative studio listening to music or historical/true crime podcasts while making colorful messes - assisted by her mischievous furry overlord, Lucius, her lovable couch potato, Titus, and the newest member of the studio team, Daisy.
+Karen can usually be found in her creative studio listening to music or historical/true crime podcasts or classic fiction audiobooks while making colorful messes - assisted by her mischievous furry overlord, Lucius, her studio su-purr meowdel, Daisy, and Dozer, the newest member of the team.

 Meet the team…